Algae eater fish are always popular because nobody likes an aquarium covered in algae.

 7. Amano Shrimp

-They spend their entire days foraging and rummaging for loose debris and algae and do best when kept in groups of five or more.
+They spend their entire days looking to eat algae and do best when kept in groups of five or more.

 As a result, they tend to consume much more algae than smaller species and are easier to keep with fish.
 That said, predatory fish should obviously be avoided.